nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 <a target="_blank" href="images/texture_map.png"><img src="images/texture_map.png" style="width: 300px;"></a>

 In lieu of overlaid textures, here I've made a simple categorical choropleth where each department is colored by its `type`, which finally reveals some of the geographic pattern behind these types although, as Bertin points out, this map alone leaves out the actual distribution of population.
+Note also that the Paris and Seine departments, although the most populous, are almost invisible here.

 ```python
 fig = px.choropleth(wide_df, geojson=wide_df.geometry, locations=wide_df.index,